Dodgers vs. Cardinals Player Props Betting Odds

 Freeman Stats

-- Freddie Freeman has recorded 30 hits with five doubles, four home runs and 14 walks.
+- Freddie Freeman has 33 hits with six doubles, four home runs and 14 walks.
 He has driven in nine runs with one stolen base.

-- Freeman has picked up at least one hit in three straight games.
-During his last five outings he is hitting .286 with a double, a home run, two walks and two RBI.
+- Freeman takes a four-game streak with at least one hit into this contest.
+During his last five outings he is batting .333 with a double, a home run, two walks and two RBI.

 Freeman Recent Games